openmina/mina-network-debugger/README.md

 * `DB_PATH`.
 Default value is `target/db`.
 * `DRY`.
 By default the variable is not set.
 Set any value `DRY=1` to disable BPF.
 Useful for inspecting database.
 * `HTTPS_KEY_PATH` and `HTTPS_CERT_PATH`.
 By default the variables are not set.
 Set the path to crypto stuff in order to enable tls (https).
+* `AGGREGATOR`.
+No default value.
+If the value is not set, debugger will not connect aggregator.
+The value must be http or https url, for example: "http://develop.dev.openmina.com:8000".
+* `DEBUGGER_NAME`.
+The name of this debugger for aggregator to distinguish.
+Any string is valid.

 Line in log `libbpf: BTF loading error: -22` may be ignored.